 - Businesses storing data on EU citizens.
-The ePR will expand the rules the on how information can be stored within the electronic devices of EU citizens.
-Like similar regulations, the responsibility of the ensuring secure storage still rests with the service provider.
+The ePR will expand the rules on how information can be stored within the electronic devices of EU citizens.
+Like similar regulations, the responsibility of ensuring secure storage still rests with the service provider.

 - Marketers targeting the EU.
 Organizations taking part in direct marketing efforts to persons in the EU can expect changes to what information they can use, collect, and disseminate from EU citizens.

-- App devlopers and communications companies.
+- App developers and communications companies.
 Organizations that make available electronic communication tools (apps, OTT platforms, devices, etc.) to EU citizens will face more limits on what consumer information can be collected, transferred, and stored.

 Yes, the ePR Applies to the Rest of the World, Too

 Like the GDPR before it, the ePrivacy Regulation carries extraterritorial powers, meaning the regulation extends beyond the borders of EU member states.
-It’s worth pointing out that violators can be fined through the internation courts.
+It’s worth pointing out that violators can be fined through the international courts.
 Organizations that do not have a physical presence in the EU, but offer electronic communication services (or marketing) to the EU, will be required to appoint a data protection representative (a type of liaison) to each EU member state wherein they conduct business.